 11.2 As shown in Table 1.1 and Map 1.2 at Appendix A, six settlements score particularly well, due to the presence of, and accessibility to, a range of shops, key services and facilities.
-These settlements are listed below with the corresponding scores:
+These settlements are listed below with the corresponding scores.
+Whittington maintains a good score for services present, however its loss of a half hourly bus services has impacted on its overall score.

 - Armitage with Handsacre (49)

 - Shenstone (49)

 - Fazeley (43)

-- Whittington (43)

 - Alrewas (36)

-- Little Aston (35)
+- Little Aston (38)

+- Whittington (30)

-11.3 Some of the services, facilities and total number of shops present in some of these settlements are influenced by through-trade from car users (particularly where these are accessible and visible from the main roads).
-Proximity to a larger urban area, which allows access to a wider population.
-This is particularly apparent in the settlements of Fazeley and Little Aston.
+11.3 Passing trade from through-traffic also contributes to the vibrancy of some service centres (particularly where these are accessible from the main roads).
+Llkewise proximity to a larger urban area allows access to a wider population, particularly in the case of Fazeley and Little Aston.

-11.4 The other settlements which scored fairly highly are Stonnall, which has a small cluster of shops, a primary school and GP surgery, and Fradley, which has a post office and primary school, and the opening of the new local centre in 2010 has provided a general store, café and hairdressers.
+11.4 Settlements which scored moderately well were Stonnall, which has a small cluster of shops, a primary school and GP surgery, and Fradley, which has a post office and primary school, and more recently a general store, café and hairdressers at the Stirling Centre.
+Facilities are expected to increase further in the coming years with the delivery of the Strategic Development Allocation.

-11.5 Most other villages only have three or four key facilities.
-Longdon and Kings Bromley have four facilities (however the post office service in Kings Bromley is only once a week), but neither are located on frequent public transport routes, making it very difficult to use public transport for employment, leisure and retail trips.
-Those settlements with three key facilities include Clifton Campville, Colton, Edingale, Harlaston, Hill Ridware and Hopwas.
+11.5 Most other villages have three key facilities (with the exception of Longdon which has four) and their sustainability is limited by not being located on frequent public transport routes, making it very difficult to use public transport for employment, leisure and retail trips.
+Settlements with three key facilities include Clifton Campville, Colton, Edingale, Elford, Harlaston, Hill Ridware and Hopwas.
 Settlements with only two key facilities are Wigginton, Hammerwich and Drayton Bassett, which again are not located on frequent public transport routes.
-Hamstall Ridware and Upper Longdon each have only a single key service (pub) and again neither are located on frequent public transport routes.
+Hamstall Ridware and Upper Longdon each have only a pub, and again, neither are located on frequent public transport routes.